 |(C)||À point.
 Et en dessert, je vais prendre la crème brûlée.||Medium rare.
 And for dessert, I’ll have the crème brûlée.|

 |(W)||Et comme boisson ?||And as a drink?|

 |(C)||Une bouteille de Rosé d’Anjou, s’il vous plaît.||A bottle of Rosé d’Anjou, please.|

 |(W)||Très bien, je vous apporte ça.||All right, I’ll bring you that.|

-Please note that for wine, you do not have to take a whole bottle (or you can, if you want to!).
+Please note that for wine, you do not have to take a whole bottle (or you can if you want to!).
 Some restaurants offer half bottles or even quarter bottles.
-There are also wine in carafes, but this is generally of lower quality.
+There is also wine in carafes, but this is generally of lower quality.